Paul V. Sherlock Center on Disabilities

 Introduction to Early Intervention

 This introductory training covers topics critical to understanding the Early Intervention community in Rhode Island, including the values embedded in the EI system and the federal and state laws which serve as the foundation for EI services.
 This training is geared for all newly employed EI personnel hired within the last six months and is free of charge.
-The next session will be Fall 2013.
+Next session starts on March 28, 2017.

 Inclusion institutes provide the